 (Next question can be – What kind of loopholes?)

 (It is a negative catch where the interviewer would want to know what choices you made.
-He would want to come at you by asking – Why you don’t want to elaborate or please elaborate.)
+He would want to come at you by asking – Why don’t you want to elaborate, or please elaborate.)

 7. Anticipate Doubts and Suspicions